xingyu-group/compound-eye-classification/README.md

 ```

 ## Results
-The results of the model training and evaluation will be saved in the `results/` directory.
-This includes accuracy, loss plots, and confusion matrices.
+The results of the model training and evaluation will be saved in the `results/` directory as .csv files.